 President Obama's overtime regulation rule focuses on growing and strengthening the middle class by ensuring middle-class jobs pay appropriate middle-class wages.
 However, 21 states and company groups sued, claiming the regulation was nothing more than government overreach and would only burden the private sector.

 Ultimately, a federal judge agreed and blocked the measure's implementation one week before it would have gone into effect.
 The rule would have been one of the biggest efforts in recent history to boost pay for workers who fall at the lower end of the income ladder.

 In 2016, President Obama asked the DOL to "update and modernize" existing overtime rules.
 This raised the salary threshold for overtime pay to $47,476, effectively doubling the level that was already in place.
 Opponents have argued that paying workers more would cause undue stress on the system.

 Is Paid Time Off Just as Good as Overtime Pay?

 Overtime pay at one-and-a-half times a worker's normal hourly rate is not the same as paid time off.
 Overtime pay is more money that can be used to pay for housing, gas, food, clothing, and other needs.

 If and when the Working Families Flexibility Act bill gets signed into law, employees will have to work overtime hours without knowing when, or how, they will be compensated for those extra hours.

 If you need help with overtime pay, you can post your legal need on UpCounsel's marketplace.
-UpCounsel accepts only the top five percent of lawyers to its site.
+UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools, such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with, or on behalf of, companies like Google, Stripe, and Twilio.